tyson-swetnam/lemon-labs.github.io/_pages/participants.md

     </tr>
     <tr class="active">
       <td><img src="/images/Tornero.png"><br/><b>Luis Carrasco Tornero</b><br/>Post-doc, NIMBioS</td>
-      <td colspan="2">Luis Carrasco Tornero (Ph.D.
-Ecology & Evolutionary Biology, University of Tsukuba, Japan, 2015) is a postdoctoral fellow working on a project to study the effects of landscape diversity and structure on the distribution of species and biodiversity.
-The research is conducted as a part of a <a href="http://www.nimbios.org/postdocs/targeted_postdocs"Targeted Postdoctoral Fellowship in Spatial Biology</a> in the labs of <a href="http://eeb.bio.utk.edu/people/xingli-giam/">Xingli Giam</a>, <a href="http://eeb.bio.utk.edu/people/monica-papes/">Monica Papeş</a>, and <a href="http://eeb.bio.utk.edu/people/kimberly-sheldon/">Kimberly Sheldon</a>.</td>
+      <td colspan="2">Luis Carrasco Tornero is a postdoctoral fellow at NIMBioS and the University of Tennessee.
+Luis uses remote sensing tools, such as optical/radar satellite or LiDAR data, in combination with machine learning techniques, to answer ecological questions.
+Luis' research focuses on understanding the distribution patterns of biodiversity, and he is especially interested on studying how landscape complexity influences animal species richness.</td>
     </tr>
     <tr class="active">
       <td colspan="2">I am a PhD student in University of Arizona’s Department of Computer Science, advised by Professor Kobus Barnard.
 I research machine learning applications in astronomy.
 Before joining Arizona, I worked as a software engineer consultant for two years, designing software systems for financial and governmental clients.</td>